Major in bioengineering

 Bioengineering is creating its own frontiers of development.
-You’ll join a new generation of innovators and leaders in fields with significant and growing employment opportunities including health care, public health, and biomanufacturing.
+You’ll join a new generation of innovators and leaders in fields with significant and growing employment opportunities including health care, public health, biomanufacturing, and biomedical engineering.

 Your education will prepare you to contribute to the profession in an ethical and socially responsible manner and to work effectively to further your career and to benefit society.